alex-gutev/live_cells/README.md

 * No need for a `TextEditingController`
 * No need for event handlers allowing for a declarative style of programming
-* The content of the text field is a cell and can referenced by a computed cell
+* The content of the text field is a cell and can be referenced by a computed cell

 ### Two-way data flow